Support for Communities Affected by COVID-19

 Pertubuhan Kebajikan Yesuvin Mahligai (YM) Selangor

-In April 2020, CapitaLand Hope Foundation has pledged a total of US$200,000 through Ascott’s #StayHomeWithAscott campaign to Save the Children’s food security and assistance programmes.
-This contribution will go towards supporting about 12,000 underprivileged children impacted by COVID-19 pandemic globally.
+In April 2020, CapitaLand Hope Foundation donated US$200,000 through Ascott’s #StayHomeWithAscott campaign to Save the Children’s food security and assistance programmes.
+This contribution went towards supporting about 13,000 underprivileged children impacted by COVID-19 pandemic globally.

 The #StayHomeWithAscott campaign aims to rally the global community to curb the spread of COVID-19 by staying home.
-From 20 April to 31 May, the global community can share photos or videos of their culinary adventures or creations in their home kitchens through Instagram.
-With every Instagram post shared with the hashtag #StayHomeWithAscott, CapitaLand Hope Foundation will donate US$10 to Save the Children, which goes towards providing food for a child over 20 days.
+From 20 April to 31 May, the global community shared photos or videos of their culinary adventures or creations in their home kitchens through Instagram.
+With every Instagram post shared with the hashtag #StayHomeWithAscott, CapitaLand Hope Foundation donated US$10 to Save the Children, which goes towards providing food for a child over 20 days.

 Selected entries from participants will be featured on Ascott’s official Instagram page @ascott_ltd.
 Find out more about this campaign here.